Jon

 2024

-image: Jon Rahm angled Singapore 2024
+Jon Rahm

-Jon Rahm: LIV 2024 individual champion seeks new worlds to conquer
+Jon Rahm: LIV 2024 Individual Champion seeks new worlds to conquer

-Rahm enjoyed a stellar campaign after joining LIV Golf early in 2024, and clinched the individual title with victory in Chicago.
+Rahm enjoyed a stellar campaign after joining LIV Golf early in 2024, and clinched the individual title with a victory in Chicago.

 “I hadn’t played in that part of the world and to see the crowd, the love they had for us and the support for the game, was heartwarming.